-Table 6.
+Table 7.
 LRDIMM Support Guidelines

-Ranks Per DIMM and Data Width1 Memory C DIN apacity Per /M2 Speed (MT/s) and Voltage Validated by Slot per Channel (SPC) and DIMM Per Channel (DPC) ^{3,4,5}
+Ranks Per DIMM and Data Width 1 Memory Capa city Per DIMM 2 Speed (MT/s) and Vo Slot per Channel (S Channel (1 Slot per 1DF 1.35V PC) and DIMM Per DPC) ^{3,4,5} Channel

-1 Slot per Channel

-1D PC

-1.35V 1.5V

 QRx4 (DDP) 6 8GB 32GB 1066, 1333 1066, 1333

-QRx8 (DPP) 6 4GB 16GB 1066, 1333 1066, 1333
+QRx8 (DPP)6 4GB 16GB 1066, 1333 1066, 1333

+8Rx4 (QPP)6 32GB 64GB 1066 1066

-- 1. Physical Rank is used to calculate DIMM Capacity - 2.
-Supported and validated DRAM Densities are 2Gb and 4Gb - Command address timing is 1N The speeds are estimated target The speeds are estimated targets and will be verified through simulation - 5.
-For 3SPC/3DPC Rank Multiplication (RM) >=2 - 6.
+- Physical Rank is used to calculate DIMM Capacity.
+1. - 2.
+Supported and validated DRAM Densities are 2Gb and 4Gb. - Command Address Timing is 1N.
+3. - The speeds are estimated targets and verified thr For 3SPC/3DPC Rank Multiplication (RM) >=2.
+The speeds are estimated targets and verified through simulation. - 6.
 DDP Dual Die Package DRAM stacking.
 P Planar monolithic DRAM Dies.

-3.3.2.2 Memory population rules
+3.3.2.2 Memory Population Rules

-Note: Although mixed DIMM configurations are supported, Intel[®] only performs platform validation on systems that are configured with identical DIMMs installed.
+Note: Although mixed DIMM configurations may be support by the chipset.
+Intel only performs platform validation on systems that are configured with identical DIMMs installed.

-Each processor provides four banks of memory, each capable of supporting up to 3 DIMMs.
+Each processor provides four banks of memory, each capable of supporting up to three DIMMs.

-- DIMMs are organized into physical slots on DDR3 memory channels that belong to processor sockets. - The memory channels from processor socket 1 are identified as Channel A, B, C, and D. The memory channels from processor socket 2 are identified as Channel E, F, G, and H. - The silk screened DIMM slot identifiers on the board provide information about the . channel, and therefore the processor to which they belong.
-For example, DIMM A1 is the first slot on Channel A on processor 1: DIMM E1 is the first DIMM socket on Channel E on processor 2. - The memory slots associated with a given processor are unavailable if the corresponding processor socket is not populated. - A processor may be installed without populating the associated memory slots provided a second processor is installed with associated memory.
+- DIMMs are organized into physical slots on DDR3 memory channels that belong to processor sockets. - The memory channels from processor socket 1 are identified as Channel A, B, C, and D. The memory channels from processor socket 2 are identified as Channel E, F, G, and H. - The silk screened DIMM slot identifiers on the board provide information about the channel, and therefore the processor to which they belong.
+For example, DIMM_A1 is the first slot on Channel A on processor 1; DIMM E1 is the first DIMM socket on Channel E on processor 2. - The memory slots associated with a given processor are unavailable if the corresponding processor socket is not populated. - A processor may be installed without populating the associated memory slots provided a second processor is installed with associated memory.
 In this case, the memory is shared by the processors.
 However, the platform suffers performance degradation and latency due to the remote memory. - Processor sockets are self-contained and autonomous.
-However, all memory subsystem support (such as Memory RAS, Error Management.) in the BIOS setup is applied commonly across processor sockets.
+However, all memory subsystem support (such as Memory RAS and Error Management) in the BIOS setup is applied commonly across processor sockets.

-On the Intel® Server Board S2600JF, a total of 8 DIMM slots is provided (2 CPUs - 4 Channels/CPU, 1 DIMMs/Channel).
-The nomenclature for DIMM sockets is detailed in the following table:
+On the Intel® Server Board S2600JF, a total of eight DIMM slots is provided (Two CPUs - four Channels/CPU and one DIMMs/Channel).
+The nomenclature for DIMM sockets is detailed in the following table.